feewet/lca-hub/README.md

 The length of LCAs varies on a project-to-project basis, however they are often very straightforward and involve chemical reactions and dimensional analysis.
 Engineers often use software such as GaBi to assist in creating and streamlining LCAs.

-We believe the current system to create LCAs is heavily centralized.
-Both organizations and engineers can benefit greatly from a decentralized system to draft and verify life cycle assessments.
-Under the current system, engineers must work through a third party such as a government or corporation in order to complete these reports.
+The current system to create LCAs is heavily centralized.
+Both organizations and engineers can benefit greatly from a direct system to draft and verify life cycle assessments.
+Currently, engineers must work through a third party such as a government or corporation in order to complete these reports.
 By removing the middle men, assesments can be done signifigantly faster at lower cost.

 ### Building a Better World